 A Doppler ultrasound is a test that uses high-frequency sound waves to measure the amount of blood flow through your arteries and veins.
 We offer the most advanced diagnostic tools available anywhere, including the Doppler ultrasound.

-A vascular ultrasound provides your doctor with important information about the flow of blood through your major arteries and veins.
+A Doppler ultrasound provides your doctor with important information about the flow of blood through your major arteries and veins.
 It can also reveal blocked or reduced blood flow through narrowed areas in the arteries, which could eventually lead to a stroke.

-Indications for vascular ultrasound
+Indications for Doppler ultrasound

 The Doppler ultrasound exam may be ordered if you show signs of:

 - Deep vein thrombosis, a condition that occurs when a blood clot forms in a vein deep inside your body (usually in the leg or hip regions)

 - Superficial thrombophlebitis, an inflammation of the veins due to a blood clot in a vein just below the skin's surface

 - Arteriosclerosis, a narrowing and hardening of the arteries that supply blood to the legs and feet

 - Thromboangiitis obliterans, a rare disease in which the blood vessels of the hands and feet become inflamed and swollen

 - Vascular tumors in your arms or legs